-- 4.1 The SU Advice Manager will monitor the number of cases being assigned to each Advisor to manage demand and avoid Advisor burnout. - 4.2 The SU Advice Manager will check the number of cases assigned to each Advisor at least once termly. - 4.3 When considering the appropriate number of cases, the SU Advice Manager will divide the overall service caseload among the team by full time equivalent (FTE). - 4.4 At present, the current expected number of cases per FTE are roughly: - Academic Advisor 1 FTE 40% of cases - Academic Advisor 1 FTE 40% of cases - SU Advice Manager 0.5 FTE 20% of cases - 4.5 Where an Advisor's caseload deviates by more than 5% over at least one term, the SU Advice Manager will take action to rebalance the workload among Advisors.
-This may require case transfers to take place. - 4.6 The SU Advice Manager will also discuss caseload imbalances with Advisors during one-to-ones.
+- 4.1 The SU Advice Manager will monitor the number of cases being assigned to each Advisor to manage demand and avoid Advisor burnout. - 4.2 The SU Advice Manager will check the number of cases assigned to each Advisor at least once termly. - 4.3 When considering the appropriate number of cases, the SU Advice Manager will divide the overall service caseload among the team by full time equivalent (FTE). - 4.4 At present, the current expected number of cases per FTE are roughly: - Academic Advisor 1 FTE 30% of cases - Academic Advisor 1 FTE 30% of cases - Academic Advisor 1 FTE 30% of cases - SU Advice Manager 0.5 FTE 10% of cases - 4.5 Where an Advisor's caseload deviates by more than 5% over at least one term, the SU Advice Manager will take action to rebalance the workload among Advisors.
+This may require case transfers to take place.

+4.6 The SU Advice Manager will also discuss caseload imbalances with Advisors during one-to-ones.